 On Thursday and Friday, Laruen Brumfield and Jim Groom led IS, DISC and the College’s IT Group in instruction and discussion about the affordances and potentials of Reclaim at Wake.
 Thursday began with a walk-through of Cpanel (the dashboard for Wake Sites), and the group had an excellent time geeking out at the ease with which we can support WFU students, faculty, and staff who wish to build a digital identity in Wake Sites.

 On Friday, the group walked through the user-end experience of Wake Sites.
 Among the many cool things we learned about were SPLOTs, interactive sites that have a TON of potential for classroom projects and crowdsourced research.
-It’s much easier to understand SPLOTS when you interact with them, so I created a ZSR SPLOT for ZSR to test out.
-Once you’re at the site, just click on the ZSR link on the left to add a photo and a comment!
-The coolest thing is that NO ONE HAS TO SIGN IN TO CONTRIBUTE TO THE SPLOT!
+One of the coolest features of splots is that NO ONE HAS TO SIGN IN TO CONTRIBUTE !
 Imagine that–a course blog without registering users, helping with forgotten passwords, and worrying about students accessing the course dashboard and accidentally deleting it all.
 Brilliant.

 On Friday we were also joined via webconference by Alan Levine, creator of the SPLOTs, plus other innovative Reclaim adopters to hear about how they are using their domains to encourage creativity and innovation on their campuses.